 - How does the triple lock benefit me?

 - How has the State Pension risen over the years?

-- How much will the State Pension rise by next year?
+- How much did the State Pension rise by in April?

 - Will the triple lock remain in place?

 - What would happen to the State Pension if the triple lock is scrapped?

 - How can I increase my State Pension?